D3ltA-O5/Suicide_Command/README.md

 # 💀 Suicide/Kill Command Plugin for SCP: Secret Laboratory

 The **Suicide/Kill Command Plugin** allows players to execute the `.suicide` or `.kill` commands to instantly eliminate themselves during the game.
-This can be useful for roleplay scenarios, quick respawns, or other creative server setups.
+This can be useful for quick respawns, or if player don't wanna play the role.

 ## ✨ Features